 Before joining Cutting Edge Capital, Andy worked internationally for close to 10 years.
 A fluent Russian speaker, he was previously the development manager of the Eurasia Foundation of Central Asia, a non-governmental organization that promotes social entrepreneurship in the countries of the former Soviet Union.
-He has held short- and long-term consulting positions with international organizations ranging from Chemonics International to Global Communities to American Councils for International Education.
-Most recently he was the publications editor on the USAID-funded Economic Growth Project in northern Montenegro as well as the editor on the Regional Economic Cooperation Project in Kazakhstan and Uzbekistan.
-Andy has an MA in Russian, East European, and Eurasian Studies from the University of Texas, Austin and a BA in Geography from the University of Massachusetts, Amherst.
+He has held project development and program management positions with international organization including Chemonics International, Global Communities, World Vision, Handicap International, and American Councils for International Education.
+He was the publications editor on the USAID-funded Economic Growth Project in northern Montenegro as well as the editor on the Regional Economic Cooperation Project in Kazakhstan and Uzbekistan.
+Andy has an MA from the University of Texas, Austin and a BA from the University of Massachusetts, Amherst.
 He began his career working on grassroots initiatives in community development and education as a Peace Corps volunteer in Azerbaijan.
 Follow Andy on Twitter.

 Seth has over 30 years of experience in energy risk and commodity portfolio management, market design, utility delivery, renewables, and demand-side management services.
 He was the chief risk officer of an electricity clearinghouse he helped found in 2005 that was acquired by NASDAQ OMX in 2010.
 He has been an energy consultant to businesses, utilities, and government agencies and has served in a variety of management roles at both investor-owned and municipal utilities.
 He is currently assisting a number of startup energy and environmental technology companies with business and market development and helping the Near North Community in Chicago, IL with a community needs assessment for program outreach.
 Seth holds an MS in Decision Sciences from the University of Memphis and is a registered Energy Risk Professional by the Global Association of Risk Professionals.